Gourde scores in OT to lift Lightning over Hurricanes 3-2 - WHIZ News

 TAMPA, Fla.
-(AP) — Yanni Gourde scored 2:50 into overtime to give the Tampa Bay Lightning a 3-2 victory over the Carolina Hurricanes on Monday night in a critical matchup between Central Division contenders.
+(AP) — Yanni Gourde scored 2:50 into overtime and Alex Killorn had a Gordie Howe hat trick to give the Tampa Bay Lightning a 3-2 victory over the Carolina Hurricanes on Monday night in a critical matchup between Central Division contenders.

-Alex Killorn and Brayden Point also scored for the Lightning.
-Andrei Vasilevskiy finished with 25 saves.
+Brayden Point also scored for the Lightning, and Andrei Vasilevskiy made 25 saves for his NHL-leading 27th win.

+“There’s two good teams out there and we had a game plan in place and they executed it,’’ Tampa Bay coach Jon Cooper said.
+“The guys did a good job.’’

 Andrei Svechnikov and Brady Skjei scored for Carolina, which has only one regulation loss in the past eight games.
 Petr Mrazek stopped 33 shots.